truenas/middleware/docs/userguide/index.rst

 * **URL:** when adding a new jail, the template will be downloaded from this location.

 * **Instances:** indicates if the template has been used to create a jail.
-In this example, no templates have been used to create a jail, so all of the instances are set to *0*.
+In this example, one pluginjail, portjail, standard, and debian jail have been created, so their instances show as *1*.
+The rest of the templates have not been used yet so their instances show as *0*.

 Creating Templates
 ~~~~~~~~~~~~~~~~~~